 Sig. > 0.05 (no statistically significant difference)

-For field crops, only slope has a significant effect on SOC.
-Of the whole ANOVA analysis, this has the highest significance after the importance of land use.
-(Kravchenko et al., 2002 and Jiang and Thelen, 2004) found that within variability in topography, slope plays a great role on crop yield; they considered it a main yield-limiting factor.
-(Herrick and Wander, 1997) showed that after introducing permanent crops, the slope significantly affects SOC levels.
-Regarding grazing lands, all the variables revealed significant effects on the SOC levels as shown in the study of (cf. Bird et al., 2001) as well.
-In the following, we separately discuss the impact of land use, slope, and aspect on SOC stocks.
+In the forest land use, all variables were not significant, indicating that the variation of the SOC with high amounts in these components was not related to slope, and aspect.
+For field crops and permanent crops, only slope has a significant effect on SOC.
+Regarding grazing lands, both variables (slope and aspect) revealed significant effects on the SOC contents.

 3.3.
 SOC according to land use systems

-SOC contents for different land use systems are shown in figure 3.
-Forests showed significantly (sig. < 0.05) the highest SOC content of 1.09%.
+SOC contents for different land use systems are shown in figure 4.
+Under the forests LUS, the highest SOC content with 1.09% was revealed.
 Permanent crops have the second highest values with 0.87% of SOC.
 The lowest SOC contents were found for field crops (0.70%) and grazing soils (0.74%).

-Figure 3.
+Figure 4.
 SOC rates according to land use systems in the Wadi Beja watershed Tunisia.

-According to the ANOVA results, land use systems significantly affect SOC content.
+According to the MANOVA results, land use systems significantly affect SOC content.
 In the study area, the lowest SOC was found in field cropping soils (0.70%) compared to the highest SOC contents in the forests (1.09%).

 3.4.
 Impact of slope and aspect on SOC